raicool/roa-tastudio/README.md

 <img width="2249" height="1265" alt="RivalsofAether_GVG7mwkqPg" src="https://github.com/user-attachments/assets/b9a4a9a4-7ed2-470e-9bfc-3c869ef7f09e" />

 # building & installing
-requires Visual Studio 2022 in order to be built
+requires Visual Studio 2022 in order to be built (older visual studio versions most likely work but i have not tested them)

 1. clone the repository as well as submodules:
 ```